WHAT TO EXPECT

 11. Review of any additional testing or documentation that may be needed.

-Upon passing the DOT Physical exam, the driver will receive their medical report and medical certificate (Long Form) in hard copy and via email.
-Any replacement documents for lost, stolen, damaged, etc. paperwork will incur a $25 processing fee.
+Upon passing the DOT Physical exam, the driver will receive their medical report and medical certificate (Long Form) via email.
+Any replacement documents for lost, stolen, damaged, etc. will incur a $25 processing fee.

 WHAT TO BRING